-R2a (previously 2.2.2a) Have any of the following activities been undertaken during the period covered in this report to enhance the effectiveness of CITES 2.2.2a) implementation at the national level?
-Tick if applicable Hiring of more staff Development of implementation tools Purchase of technical equipment for implementation, monitoring or enforcement Other (please specify):
+R2a (previously 2.2.2a) Have any of the following activities been undertaken during the periodcovered in this report to enhance the effectiveness of CITESimplementation at the national level?
+None of the below itemsTick if appli

+Hiring of more staff

+Development of implementation tools ;

+Purchase of technical equipment for i enforcement implementa tion, monitorii ng or

+Other (please specify):

-R2b (previously 2.2.2b) (previously the budget for your: Increased Stable Decreased
+R2b (previously 2.2.2b) During the period covered in this report, was the budget for your: Increased Stable Decreased

-Management Authority(ies) \boxtimes
+Management Authority(ies) $\square$

-Scientific Authority(ies) \square
+Scientific Authority(ies) $\square$

-Enforcement authorities \boxtimes
+Enforcement authorities $\square$

-R2c (previously 2.2.2c) Has your country been able to use in development funding assistance to in the level of implementation of your Yes No Not applicable
+R2c (previously 2.2.2c) iously development funding assistance to increase Yes No Not applicable

-Management Authority(ies)? \boxtimes
+Management Authority(ies)? $\square$

-Scientific Authority(ies)? \boxtimes

-Enforcement authorities? \boxtimes
+Scientific Authority(ies)?
+Enforcement authorities? $\square$

+$\square$

-R2d (previously 2.2.2d) sty the national level through the following activities?
-6 implementation at
+R2d (previously 2.2.2d) What is the respective level of priority the national level through the following the iveness of CITES S implementation at

 Activity High Medium Low Not a Priority

-Hiring of more staff \square
+Hiring of more staff $\square$

-Development of implementation tools \boxtimes
+Development of implementation tools $\boxtimes$

-Purchase of new technical equipment for implementation, monitoring or enforcement
+Purchase of new technical equipment for implementation, monitoring or enforcement $\boxtimes$

-e-permitting \square
+e-permitting $\square$

-Other (please specify): Capacity buidling for permit officer and enforcement officers
+Other (please specify):

-R2e (previously 2.2.2e) Does your country have an operation (e.g. electronic database) for managi Yes Under development No
+R2e (previously 2.2.2e) (previously (e.g. electronic database) for managing Yes Under development No

-Species information \boxtimes
+Species information $\square$

-Trade information \boxtimes
+Trade information $\square$

-Non-detriment findings
+Non-detriment findings $\square$

-R3a Does the Management Authority charge fees for: (previously 2.2.3a) Tick all that are app licable Administrative procedures Issuance of CITES documents (e.g. for import, exports, re-export, or introduction from the sea) Shipment clearance (e.g. for the import, export, re-export, or introduction from the sea of CITES-listed species) Licensing or registration of operations that produce CITES species Harvesting of CITES-listed species Use of CITES-listed species Assignment of quotas for CITES-listed species Other (please specify): R3b Is a fee schedule publicly available?
-Yes 🗌 N lo 🗌 (previously 2.2.3b) If 'Yes', please provide an internet link, or a copy of the schedule to the Secretariat:
+R3a Does the Management Authority charge fees for: (previously 2.2.3a) Tick all that are app licable Administrative procedures Issuance of CITES documents (e.g. for import, exports, re-export, or introduction from the sea) $\boxtimes$ Shipment clearance (e.g. for the import, export, re-export, or introduction from the sea of CITES-listed species) Licensing or registration of operations that produce CITES species Harvesting of CITES-listed species Use of CITES-listed species Assignment of quotas for CITES-listed species $\boxtimes$ Other (please specify):

+R3b Is a fee schedule publicly available?
+Yes  No 🗌 (previously 2.2.3b) If 'Yes', please provide an internet link, or a copy of the schedule to the Secretariat: copy regulations included with report.

-R3c (previously 2.2.3c) Has your country used revenues from fees for the implementation of CITES or wildlife conservation?
-1 ŕ E Entirely Partly Nc ot at all Not re elevant \square R3d (previously 2.2.3d) Yes No Does your country raise funds for CITES management through charging user fees? \boxtimes Do your country's fees recover the full economic cost of issuing permits? \boxtimes Does your country have case studies on charging or using fees? \boxtimes If 'Yes' to any of the above, please provide brief details: Does your country use innovative financial mechanisms to raise funds for CITES implementation?
-If 'Yes', please provide brief details: \boxtimes
+R3c (previously 2.2.3c) Has your country used revenues from fees for the implementation of CITES or wildlife conservation? , E Entirely Partly $\boxtimes$ No ot at all Not re elevant R3d (previously 2.2.3d) Yes No Does your country raise funds for CITES management through charging user fees? $\boxtimes$ Do your country's fees recover the full economic cost of issuing permits? $\square$ Does your country have case studies on charging or using fees? $\square$ If 'Yes' to any of the above, please provide brief details: Does your country use innovative financial mechanisms to raise funds for CITES implementation?
+If 'Yes', please provide brief details: $\boxtimes$